Upcoming STARR dates: April 6, 2026

-STARR: Students Talking About Race + Racism is a hybrid (part virtual, part in-person) program that provides high school students with a safe, welcoming space to share their experiences and ask questions about race and racism without fear of judgment.
+STARR: Students Talking About Race + Racism is a traditionally a two-day, non-residential program that gives middle and high school students a safe, welcoming space to share their experiences and ask questions about race and racism without fear of judgment.
 (Read about the first STARR program.)
+This year’s STARR will be a single day event due to rescheduling a previous STARR in January because of inclement weather.

 What happens at STARR?

-This three-day program includes lots of different activities, from small group discussions and individual writing exercises to big group programs and a field trip to the International Civil Rights Center & Museum.
-Students learn about the pivotal role Greensboro and High Point played in the civil rights movement of the 50s and 60s, and how longstanding racial injustices affect them and their communities today.
+The program includes lots of different activities, from small group discussions and individual writing exercises to big group programs.
+Students learn about the pivotal role Greensboro and High Point played in the civil rights movement of the 1950s and 60s, and how longstanding racial injustices affect them and their communities today.

 Does STARR cost money?

-STARR tuition is $100.
-However, scholarships (need-based tuition assistance) are available; many students pay nothing to attend.
-Money is NEVER an obstacle for a student to attend STARR, thanks to our community of visionary donors.
+Scholarships (need-based tuition assistance) are available; many students pay nothing to attend.
+Money is never an obstacle for a student to attend STARR, thanks to our community of visionary donors.